StarRocks/starrocks/sql-reference/sql-functions/How to Write Functions Documentation.md

 # convert_tz

 > - *This article uses* `*CONVERT_TZ*` *as an example to illustrate the requirements for writing functions documentation.*
-> - If the documention cites the following syntax and examples, please use code blocks.
+> - If the documentation cites the following syntax and examples, please use code blocks.

 ## Description